nolzaj93/NolzProceduralProject/README.md

 the last name in all lowercase.
 ![](LoginAdminSetup.gif)

-New products can be added to the product catalog, unit production can be tracked, new employee login information can be set if they have a unique username, production statistics can be displayed, and the user is able to find the production number by entering a serial number.
+The production line tracker allows the user to add new products to the product catalog, track production, register additional employees with a unique username and password, check production statistics, and to find the production number by entering a serial number.
 ![](ProceduralGif2.gif)

 ## Flowchart